yik000/DublinBikesApp/README.md

 ## The Repository

 ### Root Folder
 The main app.py file is located in the root folder.
-Along with this are the requirements file, the prediction model, Also included in the root folder for the project submission are both the weather and bike data scrapers and the Jupyter notebook containing the model development code.
+Along with this are the requirements file, the prediction model (model.pkl) and a JavaScript file which contains a function to fetch forecasted weather for Dublin city (forecastInfo.py).<br/>
+Also included in the root folder for the project submission are both the weather and bike data scrapers and the Jupyter notebook containing the model development code.

 ### Static Folder